cube3power/atsd/sql/README.md

   AND t1.entity = 'nurswghbs001'
 ```

-Because join follows filtering, the results below contain rows with `NULL` values in the `t1.entity` column despite this column being checked in the `WHERE` condition.
+Note that the `t1.entity` column below contains rows with `null` values even though this column was checked in the `WHERE` condition.
+In this example, `null` values were created at the `OUTER JOIN` stage.

 ```
 | t1.datetime           | t1.entity     | t1.value  | t2.datetime           | t2.entity     | t2.value  | t2.tags                                |